Darmstadt American rock-throwing incident: Incident

+Sentencing and release

 The rock-throwers, aged 18, 17 and 14, were convicted of double murder and attempted murders in three cases and given terms of 8-and-a-half years, 8 years and 7 years in juvenile facilities; the 14-year-old was given seven years.
-As the 4th panel chamber of Germany's Federal Court of Justice discarded their appeal, the judgement became final on July 10, 2001.
+As the 4th panel chamber of Germany's Federal Court of Justice discarded their appeal, the judgement became final on 10 July 2001.

 The three were released early for good behavior and supposed to return to the United States after serving half of their sentences.
 While Wise was released in September 2003 and Griff in May 2004, Bissessar remained past the halfway point of his sentence to finish work on a painting course, so that he was released on the same day as Griff.
 The three returned to the United States.

-Later incidents

-A similar rock throwing occurred near the same base in 2003; no one was injured.
-The children involved ranged in age from 5 to 9 years old.
+Aftermath

+The bridge from where the rocks were thrown remained closed for two years.

+On 30 June 2003, an American motorist alerted police to a group of four boys throwing egg-sized rocks from the same bridge in Darmstadt.
+The children, aged 5 to 9 and also American residents of Lincoln Village, were detained by German police as they were collecting more stones.
+No injuries were reported and the boys were released the same day.
+Teri Viedt, a spokesperson for Lincoln Village, stated that they "take every incident serious" since the 2000 murders, but also empasised that rock-throwing incidents were "not unique to Darmstadt" and that "German kids [elsewhere] do it, too".